Stepland/memon/docs/source/other-things.md

 ### Duplicate HAKUs

-The schema allows of duplicate hakus, implementations should deduplicate hakus by beat.
+The schema allows for duplicate hakus, implementations should only keep at most one haku per beat

 (multiple-timing-objects)=